mate-academy/react_todo-app-with-api/README.md

 # React Todo App with API

 1. Short Project Description:
-   Experience productivity redefined with our React Todo App with API integration.
-This feature-packed application not only allows you to manage your to-dos efficiently but also boasts advanced functionalities for seamless task handling.
+   Manage your tasks more efficiently with our React Todo App.
+Packed with advanced functionalities and API integration, this app ensures seamless task handling.

 2. Project Links: